geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah, no, that definitely makes sense.

 ##### **Geohot** [[01:08:23](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4103)]
 And then remove the other path.
-I just want to remove the other path before we do any...
+I just want to remove the other path before we do any..

 ##### **Chrism** [[01:08:30](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4110)]
 And the CC issue.
 Okay, I'll look at the CC thing as well.

 ##### **Geohot** [[01:08:34](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4114)]
 Yeah, the CC thing.
 I don't like the CC thing.
-I think this is gonna be cleaned up, but it should just be...
+I think this is gonna be cleaned up, but it should just be..
 Yeah.
 I agree that program spec should probably change, but I think that's completely independent of this, putting the compilers on the renderers and then rewriting OpenCL to be slow.
-And it gets punished and it's slow because it didn't do a good job of...
+And it gets punished and it's slow because it didn't do a good job of..

 ##### **Chrism** [[01:08:54](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4134)]
 Yeah, yeah, yeah.
 No, that makes sense.
-The only reason I had it on my mind is because I had added that auxiliary thing to...
+The only reason I had it on my mind is because I had added that auxiliary thing to..

 ##### **Geohot** [[01:09:01](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4141)]
 I saw that.
 Yeah, it's fine for now.
 It's fine for now.
-We can think about what it should be later, but...
+We can think about what it should be later, but..

 ##### **Chrism** [[01:09:06](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4146)]
 Okay, okay.
 It'll be easier to do once everything is unified.